 In the past, the area where the spring source was located was called Jūō Village.
 The water gushing out of the fountain is the underground water from the Inukami River (犬上川).
 Since ancient times, the spring has been known as one of the Top Three Water Sources in Eastern Lake Biwa (湖東三名水).

 Even now, the water quality remains suitable for drinking.
-Chosen as one of the Top 100 Water Sources in Japan in 1985, the locals not only use it for domestic purposes, but some tourists visit this part of Hikone to source some of the spring water!
+Chosen as one of Japan’s Top 100 Water Sources in 1985, the locals not only use it for domestic purposes, but some tourists visit this part of Hikone to source some of the spring water!

 What is so unique about this water?
 Apparently, in the good old days, a girl in the Jūō village was married to a distant village.
 After she gave birth to a child, she couldn’t produce breastmilk.
-Miraculously, after she drank the water from her hometown, milk started to flow out of her breast!
+Miraculously, milk started flowing out of her breast after she drank the water from her hometown!
 Learning the news, the locals began treating the water as having some spiritual power, and a Jizō of Breast Milk (母乳の地蔵様) was enshrined at the spring source.
 Each year, rituals are held to worship the Jizō.

 Nowadays, the spring source is maintained as a pond with the Jizō Bodhisattva (地蔵菩薩) enshrined in the small worship hall in the middle.